Skip to main content

 Key features

-The system health panel is comprised of three sections: App events, Data server health, and Computation performance:
+The system health dashboard is comprised of three sections: App events, Data server health, and Computation performance:

 • App events: This section gives administrators insights into the platform's stability, with an overview of errors, warnings, and deletion activities.
 It categorizes these events based on the categories found in the Application Event Logs, such as Audit, Automation, Computation, Integration, Security, and View.
 By analyzing data from the app event logs and the last orchestration run, it can help with identifying and addressing potential issues within the Brinqa Platform.